What time do the ducks race?

 Is there an admission fee for the Duck Derby?

 No. All activities, entertainment, and give-a-ways are free on Race Day.
 However, to adopt a duck the cost is $5.

 Quack Pack (6 ducks for the price of 5): $25

 Flock of Ducks (Get 24 ducks in the race for the price of 20) $100.00

 Diamond Duck Pack (Get 240 ducks in the race for the price of 200) $1,000.00

 Can I adopt ducks on race day?

 Yes, you can adopt ducks from 7 am until approximately 12:30 pm (or when ducks sell out) on Race Day at 400 North Michigan Avenue.
-Online adoptions will close Wednesday, August 8th or sooner if ducks become unavailable.
+Online adoptions will open the morning of the race until approximately 12:30pm or sooner if ducks become unavailable.